-{{\textit{General scheme and quantum circuits}}}\ ---\ To measure the topology of the wavefunction in some parameter space, the central quantity we use is the holonomy in the wavefunction bundle, which can be obtained by the parallel transportation of the wavefunction along a closed loop in parameter space.
-Topological states have non-trivial holonomy, while trivial states have trivial holonomy (see Fig.~\ref{fig1} for examples).
-Along a closed path, each parallel transport operation defines a local connection, which is determined from the overlap of the wavefunctions $\langle \Psi_{\Theta}|\Psi_{\Theta+\delta\Theta} \rangle$ at two neighboring points $\Theta$ and $\Theta+\delta\Theta$ in the parameter space.
-Therefore, the key step to measure the holonomy with quantum circuits is to characterize the local wavefunction overlap, which requires the evolution of the wavefunction from $|\Psi_{\Theta}\rangle$ to $|\Psi_{\Theta+\delta\Theta} \rangle$.
-Once this is known, the overlap $\langle \Psi_{\Theta}|\Psi_{\Theta+\delta\Theta} \rangle$ can be evaluated by a Hadamard test algorithm (see Fig.~\ref{fig2} (a)).
+To measure the wave function topology in some parameter space, the central quantity is the holonomy in the wave function bundle, obtained by the parallel transportation of the wave function along a closed loop in the base space.
+Topological states have non-trivial holonomy, while trivial states have trivial holonomy (see Fig.~\ref{fig1}).
+Parallel transport reveals a local connection, which is determined from the overlap of wave functions $\langle \Psi_{\Theta}|\Psi_{\Theta+\delta\Theta} \rangle$ at two neighboring points $\Theta$ and $\Theta+\delta\Theta$ in the base space.
+Therefore, the key step to measure the holonomy is to determine the local wave function overlap, which requires the evolution of the wave function from $|\Psi_{\Theta}\rangle$ to $|\Psi_{\Theta+\delta\Theta} \rangle$.
+Once this is known, the overlap $\langle \Psi_{\Theta}|\Psi_{\Theta+\delta\Theta} \rangle$ can be evaluated by a Hadamard test (see Fig.~\ref{fig1} (c)) \cite{Aharonov_Algo_2009,Murta_PRA_2020}.

-So far our procedure stated in the above is general and largely independent of model details.
-To demonstrate an explicit realization, we use the two-dimensional chiral $p$-wave superconductor model \cite{Volovik_JEPT_1999,Read_PRB_2000}, which can be tuned through several trivial and topological phases.
-Our aim is to identify phases by the topology of their wave functions.
-This model can be described by the following Hamiltonian density:

-where $\Delta$ is the superconducting gap, $t$ is the nearest neighbor hopping amplitude, and $\mu+2t$ is the chemical potential in the normal state.
-We set $t=\Delta=1$ so that the different phases are tuned by the parameter $\mu$ only.
-The topological quantum critical points occur when the energy levels of the two bands touch at some point in k-space.
-As shown in Fig.~\ref{fig3}, this model exhibits $4$ different phases separated by $3$ topological quantum critical points at $\mu=\{-2,0,2\}$.
-The trivial phases with $\mathcal{C}=0$ occur for $|\mu|>2$; when $|\mu|<2$, $\mathcal{C}=\mathrm{sign}(\mu)$.